 The Cybersecurity Centre, established in 2019, is the IFE’s newest facility offering research, innovation and consultancy services in cybersecurity.
 It is based on IFE’s R&D expertise over several decades in operational safety and security of critical infrastructures.
 The Centre brings together researchers and engineers from multiple disciplines – security engineering, safety risk management, human factors, process engineering and simulation, IoT, etc – to develop holistic solutions for cybersecurity.

-The Cybersecurity Centre provides a realistic environment, that could be used by the industry to investigate scenarios such as: How can a cyber-attack compromise a system and its environment?
+The Cybersecurity Centre provides a realistic environment, that could be used by the industry, businesses and public services to investigate scenarios such as: How can a cyber-attack compromise a system and its environment?
 What is the consequence of the attack on the system and how can it propagate to other systems?
 What are the most effective strategies to respond to an attack?
 How well is the organisation processes and humans prepared to respond to the attack?
 How to design a system to reduce its vulnerabilities?
 The Cybersecurity Centre can equally be used by the academia for education and training of future cybersecurity professionals.

-- highly configurable testbed with real, simulated and emulated components of real-world critical infrastructure
+- Highly configurable testbed with real, simulated and emulated components of real-world critical infrastructure

-- tools for vulnerability assessment, RAMS (reliability, availability, maintainability, safety) assessment, attack injection, incident monitoring, detection and response
+- Tools for vulnerability assessment, RAMS (reliability, availability, maintainability, safety) assessment, attack injection, incident monitoring, detection and response

-- high-fidelity simulation technologies for cybersecurity and RAMS events prediction
+- High-fidelity simulation technologies for cybersecurity and RAMS events prediction

-- tools for evaluation of human preparedness and decision-making during incident response process and for operational safety
+- Tools for evaluation of human preparedness and decision-making during incident response process and for operational safety

 Security risk management